markusheilig/san-francisco-call-for-service/README.md

-# scala-spark-mllib-demo
+# San Francisco - Call for Service
-Apache Spark mllib exapmle for seminar 'AI with scala'
+Apache Spark mllib example for seminar 'AI with scala'